Please remove this section when submitting your homework.

 \[Y = \sum_{j = 1}^p X_j 0.4^\sqrt{j} + \epsilon\]

 And we added covariates one by one (in their numerical order, which is also the size of their effect) to observe the change of training error and testing error.
 However, in practice, we would not know the order of the variables.
 Hence several model selection tools were introduced.
-In this question, we will use similar data generators, with several nonzero effects, but use different model selection tools to find the best model.
+In this question, we will use a similar data generator, but sparse, i.e., with several nonzero effects, but use different model selection tools to find the best model.
 The goal is to understand the performance of model selection tools under various scenarios.
 Let’s first consider the following data generator:

 subset selection (with the leaps